Jhawk414/Jhawk414/README.md

-## Hi there 👋
+## Hey there 👋

-I'm an Aerospace Graduate student interested in airbreathing propulsion design and performance analysis.
-I'm also a structures engineer in the nuclear industry.
+	✈I'm an Aerospace Graduate student interested in airbreathing propulsion design and performance analysis.

+ 	⚡I'm also a structures engineer in the nuclear industry.

-I'm currently modeling GE's F404 engine using pyCycle, with hopes to replicate its real performance and validate it in NPSS.
+	🔥I'm currently modeling GE's F404 engine using pyCycle, with hopes to replicate its real performance and validate it in NPSS.

 Happy to connect!